 PHP is one of the first web development languages, making it a solid choice for projects that require more traditional approaches.
 It is relatively straightforward to learn, and its long history makes it a stable and secure option.

-Still, PHP is not as versatile as other available solutions and can be a bit slow when dealing with large amounts of data or complex applications.
+Still, PHP is not as versatile as other available solutions and can be slow when dealing with large amounts of data or complex applications.
 It does not offer real-time data processing, and extensive workloads may slow down the system, which is especially important if your project relies on server-side content rendering.

 Overall, PHP is still the go-to solution for large projects: thanks to its established support network, robust security, and stability measures.
 However, ensure to use the latest PHP version for your WordPress project and prevent security holes through it.
 Besides, don’t miss out on PHP hosting for great page load speed.